Make your own pinhole camera and trace the path of the Sun across the sky

 So, why not have some fun making your very own solargraphy pinhole camera?

-It could provide you with a unique photographic memory of the Sun’s apparent path through the sky at home, at one of your favourite places or maybe of a special holiday location.
+It could provide you with a unique photographic memory of the Sun’s apparent path through the sky at home or at one of your favourite places.

 Making a pinhole camera: step-by-step